kilon/lighthouse/README.md

 # lighthouse
-A Discord bot for my Pharo server
+A bot for Discord used in my Pharo server